AlexTsvetkov/springboot-monitoring-demo/README.md

 ## Notes
 ### Configure Prometheus Data Source
-How to get Prometheus IP Address (that is running as Docker container)
+How to get the IP Address of Prometheus Container (that is running as Docker)
 ```shell
 docker ps
 ```